SciML/NBodySimulator.jl/docs/src/index.md

 simulation = NBodySimulation(water, (t1, t2), pbc, kb);
 ```
 ## Thermostats
 Usually, during the simulation, a system is required to be at a particular temperature.
 NBodySimulator contains several thermostats for that purpose.
-Here the thermostating of liquid argon is presented, for thermostating of water one can refer to [this post](https://mikhail-vaganov.github.io/gsoc-2018-blog/2018/08/06/thermostating.html).
+Here the thermostating of liquid argon is presented, for thermostating of water, one can refer to [this post](https://mikhail-vaganov.github.io/gsoc-2018-blog/2018/08/06/thermostating.html).
 ### [Andersen Thermostat](http://www.sklogwiki.org/SklogWiki/index.php/Andersen_thermostat)
 ```julia
 τ = 0.5e-3 # timestep of integration and simulation